OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:65

-And they said many other insulting things to Him.
+And they uttered many other offensive remarks to Him.

 ---